-hotel, amusement, restaurant, parking/events taxes support schools, open spaces and more.
+Hotel, amusement, restaurant, parking/events, taxes, support schoools, open spaces and more.

 The travel and tourism industry is a major economic driver for our city.
-In 2016, tourism contributed $1.49 billion in direct spending to local businesses.
-In turn, this spending generated more than $132 million in state and local tax revenue.
+More than 19 million visitors chose Virginia Beach over all other destinations in 2017.
+Those visitors contributed $2.45 BILLION in direct spending to local businesses.
+In turn, this spending generated more than $136 million in state and local tax revenue.

-In 2016, visitors to Virginia Beach spent an average of $4.1 million every day, which calculates into a total of $1.49 BILLION in directed travel related expenditures.
+In 2017 visitors to Virginia Beach spent an average of $6.7 million every day, which calculates into a total of $2.45 BILLION in directed travel-related expenditures.
 The money invested into our local economy by visitors circulates throughout our economy several times over, providing an ongoing economic impact that would disappear entirely without tourism.